Short Bio & Research Interest

 I am a systems researcher (Senior Inventive Scientist)

-in Mobile and Pervasive Systems Research group at AT&T Labs Research.
+in Cloud Platform Software Research group at AT&T Labs Research.

 I am broadly interested in solving challenging problems related to mobile and cloud systems.

 I earned a Ph.D. degree in the Computer Science Department at

 I have worked on various topics in this exciting problem space.
 Recent work in AT&T Labs Research includes software-defined storage with customizable quality of service [SDS, IOArbiter] and privay-preserving systems for wearable devices [DNC].
 Before joining AT&T Labs, I built several interesting cloud-enabled mobile systems, including a privary-preserving photo sharing systems [P3, NSDI'13] that has been also commercialized, a high-level programming systems for crowd-sensing tasks [Medusa, MobiSys'12], a runtime that enables demanding mobile applications by offloading computation to the cloud [Odessa, MobiSys'11], and a smart network interface selection system and associated algorithm that can tradeoff energy and delay by intelligently deferring transmission opportunities [SALSA, MobiSys'10].

 Bo Han, Feng Qian, and Moo-Ryong Ra (equal contribution)

 Yi-Hsuan Kao, Bhaskar Krishnamachari, Fan Bai, and Moo-Ryong Ra

 - "Hermes: Latency Optimal Task Assignment for Resource-constrained Mobile Computing",